Options to avoid repossession of your home

 that you’re making effort to clear the arrears

 that you will send them a repayment proposal soon

 You can start talking to your lender at any point even if they’ve started court action.
 The sooner you contact them the better your chances of keeping your home.

 If you had a payment holiday because of coronavirus, the missed payments will be added to the amount you owe for your mortgage.

 Pay as much as you can

-If you can’t pay your full monthly instalment it's better to pay something.
+If you cannot pay your full monthly instalment it's better to pay something.